BadrinathS/BadrinathS.github.io/index.md

 <br>
 Even before that I have worked at<a href="http://sacral.c.u-tokyo.ac.jp/" target="_blank"> Ikegami Lab </a> in <a href="https://www.u-tokyo.ac.jp/en/" target="_blank"> The University of Tokyo</a>.

 I have graduated from <a href="https://iitg.ac.in" target="_blank"> Indian Institute of Tehnology Guwahati </a> majoring in  Electronics and Electrical Engineering and minoring in Computer Science and Engineering.
-Before that I have attended <a href="http://www.kvcrpf.ac.in/" target="_blank"> Kendriya Vidyalaya C.R.P.F.
-Amerigog </a> for high school.
+For my high school education I have attended <a href="http://www.kvcrpf.ac.in/" target="_blank"> Kendriya Vidyalaya C.R.P.F.
+Amerigog </a>.

 <!--My updated resume can be found <a href="resume/Resume.pdf"> here </a>.-->

-I am reachable through email or LinkedIn.
-Feel free to contact me if you want to discuss something, I am also open to collaborations, suggestions (or feedbacks) or if you simply want to talk over coffee.
+Feel free to contact me if you want to discuss something, I am also open to collaboration and suggestions through email or LinkedIn.

-## Contact
+## Contact:

 Badrinath Singhal <br />
 <a href="https://synapsica.com" target="_blank">Synapsica Technologies</a> <br />